cineron/Neighborhood-Map/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 The default `create-react-app` **Service Worker** is used in this app, and only works when running a production build.

 See source code for additional acknowledgements.
-Many others' ideas were used in creating this game.
+Many others' ideas were used in creating this app.

 ### Contributing
 For details, check out [CONTRIBUTING.md](CONTRIBUTING.md).